Automation And Robotics, Entertainment, Magellan Ic

 A unique feature of the software loaded onto the ARM microprocessor in this application is that it can 'pass through' commands from PMD Corp.
 Pro-Motion Software to the motor axes.
 In this mode, Pro-Motion® software, running from a standard Windows PC, allows a technician to remotely control and tune individual axes.
 This special application code is derived from PMD PRP (Performance Motion Devices Resource access Protocol) processing library, which is used with all CME (C-Motion Engine) products.

 The two brushless DC motors provide encoder feedback and are driven by a high-speed servo loop by the Magellan IC.
 Two of the step motor axes use encoders to provide 100% motion confirmation, while four of the step motor axes are open loop.

 The next step for a system such as this is to bring all of the amplifiers on board.
 Connectors and cables represent increased reliability risk, and dramatically increase the overall controller size.
 Solderable high-density amplifiers can solve this problem.
 They can drive current as high as 10 amps, with footprints as small as 2.0 inches2.

 The Magellan® Family of Motion Control ICs provides high-performance chip-based motion control for multiple motor types.
 Magellan motion control ICs are available in 1, 2, 3, and 4-axis versions.
 They are designed for demanding and precise applications such as this single-card machine controller solution and other automation and instrumentation challenges.

-Contact our customer support team at +1 978.266.1210 for more information including details on Developer Kits and application support.
-We would like to assist you in improving your motion system.
+Please do not hesitate to contact our customer support team at +1 978.266.1210 for more information, including details on Developer& Kits which help you start fast and work quickly.
+We are always available to assist you in improving your motion control systems.